Teacher Training Opportunities

 • Book a 1:1 meeting with a Teacher Training Advisor HERE

-WHAT DO I NEED TO SUPPORT MY APPLICATION FOR ANY TEACHER TRAINING ROUTE?
+WHAT DO I NEED TO SUPPORT MY APPLICATION?

-You will need to complete a personal statement telling us why you want to be a teacher and why you have chosen your subject or route.
-You will need to demonstrate to us that you are aware of the role and demands of the teacher and show us you are enthusiastic about teaching and learning.
+You will need to complete a personal statement saying why you want to be a teacher and why you have chosen your subject or route.
+You will need to demonstrate that you are aware of the role and demands of the teacher and show that you are enthusiastic about teaching and learning.
 Referring to any in-school experience is vital in this part of the application.
 This could refer to your role in a school or any work placement or relevant work experience.

 You will need the name and contact details of two references.
 They can be academic or professional references.
 Make sure you have contacted your referees in advance to ensure they are ready to respond quickly to any reference requests, as otherwise this could hold up your application.